 The Sole F85 comes with a 15.6″ touchscreen display that is equipped with apps like Netflix, YouTube, Amazon Prime, and all the other popular entertainment apps.

-But what it does offer, is screen mirroring from your phone or tablet – this means you could access any fitness app you want through your phone and view it through the console.
+The F85 also offers screen mirroring from your phone or tablet – this means you could access any fitness app you want through your phone and view it through the console.

 This means you aren’t limited to just 1 streaming app like you are with most streaming machines.